unsaved/gradle-ivyxml-plugin/README.txt

 This plugin loads dependency definitions from an Ivy dependency file (aka "ivy.xml") into Gradle.

+Purposefully does not do anything with any ivysettings.xml file.
+Purposefully ignores publishing-related ivy.xml elements and attributes.

 This work was motivated by discussion for issue GRADLE-197 at http://issues.gradle.org/browse/GRADLE-197, and started with code snippets from there.
 I have added much more complete support since then.